guanshi1688/longview-archive/docs/essays/english/productive-forces-economics/00-methodological-memorandum.md

 > **Productive-Forces Economics studies the reproduction of productive capacity itself.**

+### Relation to Civilizational Structure

+Civilizational Structure provides the generative model.
+Productive-Forces Economics studies its economic consequences.

+The deeper framework now treats a civilizational first principle not as an unexplained essence, but as a high-inertia organizational attractor formed through repeated selection under recurrent survival pressures.
+This series does not need to restate that full generative model in every essay.
+Essay Ten provides the bridge from continuity, pressure, and structural selection to responsibility, consumption, and social reproduction.

 ## Methodological Memorandum: How This Series Distinguishes the Mainstream, Branch Traditions, and Counterexamples

 This memorandum is not a local note attached to a single essay.
 It establishes the common standard of judgment for the entire Productive-Forces Economics series.